-The Apalachicola River and Bay watershed is rural and heavily forested (Figures 2-7 and 2-8).
+The Apalachicola River and Bay watershed is rural and heavily forested (Figures 2-7 and 2-8, Table 2-1).
 In the coastal extent of the watershed, residential and commercial land uses are more prominent, as are facilities associated with the seafood industry.
 The largest concentration of agriculture within Florida's portion of the watershed is within Jackson County, extending into northeast Calhoun County.
 The lower portion of the watershed supports large areas of managed forests and forested and non-forested wetlands.

-Public and conservation lands encompass approximately 610,571 acres of the watershed within Florida (approximately 33 percent of the watershed in Florida).
+Public and conservation lands encompass approximately 611.888 acres of the watershed within Florida (approximately 33 percent of the watershed in Florida).
 These include the District's Apalachicola River Water Management Area (WMA), Tate's Hell State Forest (Florida Forest Service), and the Apalachicola River Wildlife and Environmental Area (Florida Fish and Wildlife Conservation Commission [FWC]).
+Two aquatic preserves, the Apalachicola Bay Aquatic Preserve and Alligator Harbor Aquatic Preserve, are managed by the Florida Coastal Office.
 State Parks in the watershed include Torreya, Florida Caverns, Three Rivers, and St. George Island state parks.
-Federal lands include the St. Vincent National Wildlife Refuge on St. Vincent Island, and the Apalachicola National Forest.
+Federally managed areas include the Apalachicola National Estuarine Research Reserve, St. Vincent National Wildlife Refuge on St. Vincent Island, and the Apalachicola National Forest.
 Private conservation lands include The Nature Conservancy's Bluffs and Ravines Preserve, among others.
 There are also local government maintained parklands and other state, federal, and private conservation lands in the watershed.
 Public and conservation lands are depicted in Figure 2-9 and listed in Appendix G.